begmuhommet/low-ops-docs/docs/application/source.md

 1. View the number of commits and branches at the top of the page.
 2. To see the list of branches:

-   a.
-Locate the branch dropdown menu.
+   - Locate the branch dropdown menu.
-   b.
-Click the arrow to open the dropdown.
+   - Click the arrow to open the dropdown.
-   c.
-View the list of branches.
+   - View the list of branches.
-   d.
-Select a branch to navigate to it.
+   - Select a branch to navigate to it.

 <img src="../assets/source_branch.jpg" width="500" alt="Branch list dropdown">